Last Updated on December 15, 2020 by motologs

 Documents Required for Bhansar – Entering Nepal by Bike or Car

 Indians don’t need a visa or passport to enter Nepal.
 However, if you are traveling on your own motorcycle or car then you need to apply for the Bhansar permit for your vehicle.
-Ensure that you carry the original copy of the following documents:
+Carry the original copy of the following documents to get Bhansar Permit:

 - Vehicle Registration Certificate – RC

 - Vehicle Insurance Paper in Original with Stamp – Insurance